curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 ### **Rule-Based Partitioning Architecture**

 Within each band, a sophisticated rule system governs how space is divided.
-Nine primary rules (labeled A through I, plus O for single images) define patterns ranging from simple two-panel splits to complex five-panel arrangements.
-Rule A might divide a band into main and subsidiary panels, while Rule E1 creates a 2×2 grid within the band's subpanel.
+Nine primary rules (labelled A through I, plus O for single images) define patterns ranging from simple two-panel splits to complex five-panel arrangements.
+Rule A might divide a band into main and subsidiary panels, while Rule E1 creates a 2×2 grid within the band's sub-panel.
 The system intelligently selects rules based on available images and their characteristics—a highly important panoramic photo might trigger Rule O for full-width display, while a collection of portraits could invoke Rule G's L-shaped arrangement.
 This rule-based approach ensures visual variety while maintaining structural logic.

 ### **Intelligent Aspect Ratio Matching**